profefe/profefe/contrib/docker/README.md

 Starting from the root of the project you can run:

 ```
-make container
+make docker-image
 ```

-It will build an image called `profefe/profefe:<GITSHA>` where `<GITSHA>` is the current git commit sha.
+This will build an image named `profefe/profefe:git-<GITSHA>` where `<GITSHA>` is the current git commit.

 You can run the container with the command:

 ```
-docker run -it -p 10100:10100 -v $PWD/data:$PWD/data profefe/profefe:<GITSHA>
+docker run -it -p 10100:10100 -v $PWD/data:/data profefe/profefe:git-<GITSHA>
 ```

-If you need to change the http server port you can do:
+If you need to change the http server port and you can do:

 ```
-docker run -it -p 10200:10200 -v $PWD/data:$PWD/data profefe/profefe:2550865 -addr :10200
+docker run -it -p 10200:10200 -v $PWD/data:/data profefe/profefe:git-<GITSHA> -addr :10200
 ```